Buying property in Greece

 Due diligence

-Verification of documentation, ownership and building rights.
+Review of documentation, ownership and building potential.

 Agreement

-Formalising the agreement between buyer and seller.
+Formalising terms between buyer and seller.

 Transfer